saowwapark/inCNV/README.md

 ## Impementation

-inCNV was designed as a three-layer architecture with the (1) Frontend, (2) Backend, and (3) Database.
+Designed as a three-layer architecture with the (1) Frontend, (2) Backend, and (3) Database.
 They are build as Docker images and controlled with Docker compose and Nginx.

 - **Frontend:**
-  The frontend was developed by Angular framework, Angular material UI component and d3.js library.
-The current version of inCNV supports Chrome, Opera, and Safari browsers.

-  *We implement it as submodule of this repository (inCNV).
-To see the source code, please visit [incnv-frontend](https://github.com/saowwapark/incnv-frontend).*
+  Developed by Angular framework, Angular material UI component and d3.js library. *To see the source code, please visit [incnv-frontend](https://github.com/saowwapark/incnv-frontend).*

 - **Backend:**
-  We used Node.js with typescript and express framework for the backend development.
-Moreover, the backend was adopted with some extension for reading FASTA file with _indexedfasta-js_ package (version 1.0.12) from JBrowse[2].

-  *We implement it as submodule of this repository (inCNV).
-To see the source code, please visit [incnv-backend](https://github.com/saowwapark/incnv-backend).*
+  Developed by Node.js and Express framework.
+The backend was adopted with some extension for reading FASTA file with _indexedfasta-js_ package (version 1.0.12) from JBrowse[2]. *To see the source code, please visit [incnv-backend](https://github.com/saowwapark/incnv-backend).*

 - **Database:**
   inCNV acquired biological data from several sources in order to attach biological significance to the captured CNVs.
 These data were reformatted and linked together for CNV annotations.
 Therefore, we can apply them to align and visualize the given CNVs in the analysis result page.
 The public databases incorporated into inCNV included the UCSC26, DGV, ClinVar, Ensembl and HGNC.